Aasiyachauhan/IOC-Scanner/README.md

 A Python-based cybersecurity project that scans Indicators of Compromise (IOCs) such as IP addresses, domains, URLs, and file hashes.

 ## Current Features

-- IOC input handling
+## Threat Intelligence Integration

+The scanner integrates with VirusTotal API to:

-- IP address detection
+- Analyze IP addresses
-- Domain detection
+- Retrieve threat intelligence data
+- Classify indicators as:
-- URL detection
+  - Clean
-- File hash detection
+  - Suspicious
-- Basic IOC validation
+  - Malicious

 ## Planned Features